saezlab/liana/README.md

 ### Consensus Resource
-LIANA's default resource was generated from the `Consensus` of several other expert-curated resources, filtered to additional quality control steps including literature support, complex re-union/consensus, and localisation.
+LIANA's default resource was generated from the `Consensus` of several expert-curated resources, then filtered to additional quality control steps including literature support, complex re-union/consensus, and localisation.